Amin52J/frameworkless-spa/README.md

 You can read more about the idea, theory and the implementation of this boilerplate on [**this article**](https://medium.com/@a.jafari.90/framework-less-single-page-application-a547325f6e0c).

+## This is strictly not a Javascript driven framework or templating system.

 ### Benefits

 * **Super lightweight:** Only 1.2 KB gzipped Javascript overhead.